Answers to Frequently Asked Questions about the Juneau Public Market

 Payment Terms: Assignments come in the form of invoices.
 Read the terms on the invoice.
 To secure an assignment, a payment of approximately 50% is expected — no later than June 15.
 Payment in full is expected by October 1.
 New vendors who fail to meet these deadlines are subject to re-assignment or withdrawal of assignment.
 Assigned vendors may withdraw at anytime through October 31 with the expectation of prompt and full refunds.
 After October 31, refunds are conditional.

-This is a three-day event: Vendors are expected to maintain their booths through all three days from noon Friday until the 5 p.m. closing on Sunday.
+This is a three-day event: Vendors are expected to maintain their booths through all three days from the opening at noon Friday to closing at 5 pm on Sunday.

-Each Venue is Open for Business from noon to 7 pm on Friday; from 10 am to 5 pm on Saturday and Sunday.
-Vendors can get into the building beginning at 9 am on Saturday and Sunday.
+Hours of operation?
+Each venue is open for business from noon to 7 pm on Friday; and from 10 am to 5 pm on Saturday and Sunday.
+Vendors can get into the building beginning at 8 am on Friday, 9 am on Saturday and Sunday.

 Cultural Appropriation: We ask that vendors respect Alaska’s indigenous cultures and not sell manufactured items, such as totemic representations, that might cause offense.

 Products: Vendors must disclose to us the products they intend to sell or services to be offered.
 Failure to do so is considered a violation of trust.
 The people who attend will render judgment – either the products sell or they don’t – but we draw the line at legal/illegal, and with products inappropriate for the time and place.